 - Photographs or video evidence

-It is critical that you call us as soon as possible so that we can ensure that this evidence is preserved for your case.
+Call us as soon as possible so that we can ensure that this evidence is preserved for your case.
 The longer you wait, the more likely it is that evidence could be lost or destroyed.
-The more evidence we have to build a strong case for you, the better your chances at getting the full and fair compensation to which you’re entitled.
+The more evidence we have to build a strong case for you, the better your chances of getting the full and fair compensation to which you’re entitled.

 Possible Financial Compensation in an Override or Underride Accident

 Due to the nature of an override or underride accident, extensive damages occur.
 Some of the damages that you may be able to get financial compensation for include:

 - Lost wages